bokner/solverl/README.md

 Inspired by [Minizinc Python](https://minizinc-python.readthedocs.io/en/0.3.0/index.html).

-**Disclaimer**: **Disclaimer**: This project is in very early stages, has neither been used in production, nor extensively tested.
+**Disclaimer**: This project is in very early stages, has neither been used in production, nor extensively tested.
 Use on your own risk.
 ## Installation

 You will need to install Minizinc.
 Please refer to https://www.minizinc.org/software.html for details.